xue1wu/xue1wu.github.io/pages/contact.md

 permalink: /contact
 ---

-This theme is completely free and open source software.
-You may use it however you want, as it is distributed under the [MIT License](http://choosealicense.com/licenses/mit/).
-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=My%question%about%Millennial%is:%&amp;via=paululele), or [file a GitHub issue](https://github.com/lenpaul/Millennial/issues/new).
+Thank you for your interest in Xueyi Wu's captivating oil paintings.
+If you have any inquiries, comments, or would like to connect with Xueyi, please feel free to reach out via email.

+Email: xw636@cornell.edu

+Xueyi values each interaction and appreciates the opportunity to engage with art enthusiasts like yourself.
+Whether you have questions about a specific painting, would like to inquire about purchasing or commissioning a piece, or simply want to share your thoughts and feedback, she eagerly awaits your message.